igorw/weblog/posts/2012-12-07-sexpr-lexer.md

 The lexer consumes the input one character at a time.
 First it checks for whitespace, which is simply ignored.
 Then it detects single-char tokens which are pushed onto the token stream array.
-Finally, it turns all tokens that are part of an atom into an atom token.
+Finally, it turns all chars that are part of an atom into an atom token.

 Well, that is already enough to correctly tokenize the above test cases and